Atlanta Falcons vs. Jacksonville Jaguars NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- Atlanta's games this season have gone over 45.5 points six of 10 times.
+- Atlanta and its opponents have combined to put up more than 45.5 points in six of 10 games this season.

+- Jacksonville and its opponents have combined to score more than 45.5 points in three of 10 games this season.

+- The combined points per game average of the two teams, 33.7, is 11.8 points fewer than Sunday's over/under.

 Falcons stats and trends

-- Atlanta is 2-2 against the spread and 3-1 overall in games when it records more than 26.2 points.
+- Atlanta is 2-2 against the spread and 3-1 overall in games when it puts up more than 26.2 points.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Atlanta's matchup with the Jaguars.